htvekov/openHASP-Sonos-media-player/README.md

 - **Volume mute** button will mute/unmute whole group of speakers
 - **Volume slider** will change volume setting for the whole group of speakers.
 Volume level indicated on the right - inside the slider.
 At high volume (above 75 on plate) indicator will be placed on the left side instead
 	- **Bezier algorithm** has been implemented.
 This makes it much easier to adjust slider at **low level volume** compared to a 'standard' linear slider
 		- Slider value 10, equals volume 5.
 Slider value 20, equals volume 11.
-Sliver value 30, equals volume 18 etc.
+Slider value 30, equals volume 18 etc.
 - **Title/artist** are displayed
 	- **Album name** is displayed as suffix to title if it's available and not identical with title
 	- Supports **swap of title/artist** by suffixing source in Sonos Fovourites with a ‘|‘ symbol